demisto/content-docs/content-repo/extra-docs/articles/trust-custom-certificates.md

 ---
 id: trust-custom-certificates
 title: Configure Server and Integrations to Trust Custom Certificates
+description: Setup the Server and JS/Native Integrations to Trust Custom Certificates.
 ---

 Server initiated communication (for example, downloading a pack from the marketplace), Javascript integrations, and native integrations use the built-in set of CA-Signed certificates of the host machine to validate TLS communication.
 If you are using an engine, the engine also uses CA-Signed certificates.
 You can add custom trusted certificates to the host built-in set.
 (In addition, you will need to [configure Python Docker integrations to trust custom certificates](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-1/cortex-xsoar-admin/docker/configure-python-docker-integrations-to-trust-custom-certificates.html).)